nabarunbaruaAIML/CML_with_DVC_on_Transformer_NLP/README.md

 ![FileStructure](./FileStructure.png)

 As seen above, stage_01_load_save.py , stage_02_prepare_dataset.py , stage_03_train.py
-are the stages of the DAG or the DVC pipeline. yaml files such as dvc.yaml , params.yaml and config.yaml carries the major mandatory configurations. dvc.yaml  being the control file here with all the Stage details like follows :
+are the stages of the DAG or the DVC pipeline. yaml files such as dvc.yaml , params.yaml (**This file Contains all the Parameter which are needed to perform experiments on Training Pipline via DVC Studio**) and config.yaml(**This file contains all the configuration for training pipeline**) carries the major mandatory configurations. dvc.yaml being the control file here with all the Stage details like follows :
 ![DVC config](./dvc_config.png)
 The all_utils.py can be seen as a collection of operational python functions which is such that it is modular and reusable which constitutes File operations etc